microsoft/react-native-windows-samples/website/versioned_docs/version-0.62/supported-community-modules.md

 The React Native team at Microsoft is continually adding native implementations for community modules.
 Visit the [Community Module Requests project board](https://github.com/microsoft/react-native-windows/projects/23) to see which modules are on our radar.

 ## Help!
-A module I need doesn't support Windows and/or macOS!
+A module I need doesn't work with Windows and/or macOS!

 If you need a module that doesn't currently have a native Windows and/or macOS implementation, please [submit an issue on GitHub](https://github.com/microsoft/react-native-windows/issues/new/choose) and let us know.